Nick Allen (infielder)

-Nicholas Ryan Allen (born October 8, 1998) is an American professional baseball shortstop and second baseman for the Oakland Athletics of Major League Baseball (MLB).
-He made his MLB debut in 2022.
+Nicholas Ryan Allen (born October 8, 1998) is an American professional baseball shortstop and second baseman for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics and Atlanta Braves.
+Allen made his MLB debut in 2022.

 Amateur career

 Allen attended Francis Parker School in San Diego, California, where he played baseball.
 During his freshman year, he committed to play college baseball at the University of Southern California.
 As a junior in 2016, he slashed .469/.570/.816.
 In 2017, his senior year, Allen hit .297 with two home runs, ten doubles, and 23 stolen bases.
 For his high school career, he had a fielding percentage of .963.
 After his senior year, he was selected by the Oakland Athletics in the third round of the 2017 Major League Baseball draft.
 He signed for $2 million.